Which Website Builder is Best for Business?

 - They offer reliable server performances with fast load times and minimum downtimes.

-- Comprehensive customer support with articles, videos, and a help center that you can refer to for help.
+- Comprehensive customer support is available through articles, videos, and a help center that you can refer to for help.

-- Building an eCommerce store will require you to sign up with their “higher” package which costs around $20/mo.
+- Building an eCommerce store will require you to sign up for their “better” packages which start at $20/mo.

 Wix has always been the “go-to” website builder as they offer a ton of features and flexibility for beginners and advanced users alike.
 The fact that more than 100 million people uses it is a testament to that.
 The only downside is that if you want to create an eCommerce store or want extra features, you’ll need to pay a bit more.